lsevero/clj-xlsxio/README.md

 There is also the low level interface that is exactly like the xlsxio C interface.
 Also check the examples folder for more info on how to use the library.

+# Supported architectures
+This library depends on native shared objects that needs to be compiled for each OS and each architecture.
+Currently this library only support:
+* linux-x86-64
+* linux-x86

 # TODO
 * add the shared objects files for other OS and others architectures.